tranhelen/tranhelen/_posts/2016-12-12-dateswithlucy.md

 _**Disclaimer:** I'm not a doctor, which should be obvious, but just in case this disclaimer is here.
 I take zero responsibility for you.
 I suggest you do some heavy reading about this before taking anything here too seriously.<a id="anchor-1" href="#note-1" class="fieldnotes-anchor">[1]</a> I mean it._

-_**Second Disclaimer:** Do not read this if you think all drugs are bad, make you emotionally or intellectually unstable, or make you dangerous/irresponsible.
+_**Second Disclaimer:** Do not read this if you think all drugs are bad, makes people emotionally or intellectually unstable, or makes people irresponsible.
 I don't have enough patience to describe why that position is ignorant so it's just easier to suggest you don't read this._

 <hr class="small">